lukemorales/vscode-react-component-generator/README.md

 * `react-component-generator.conditionals`: Array of strings which will toggle certain portions of your templates.
 * `react-component-generator.componentTemplatePath`: Absolute path to custom **component** template directory.
 If left blank, defaults to built-in template.
-* `react-component-generator.containerTemplatePath`: Absolute path to custom **classComponent** template directory.
+* `react-component-generator.classComponentTemplatePath`: Absolute path to custom **classComponent** template directory.
 If left blank, defaults to built-in template.

 ### Syntax